Yale University: Women

 In 1793, Lucinda Foote passed the entrance exams for Yale College, but was rejected by the president on the basis of her gender.
 Women studied at Yale from 1892, in graduate-level programs at the Yale Graduate School of Arts and Sciences.
 The first seven women to earn PhDs received their degrees in 1894: Elizabeth Deering Hanscom, Cornelia H. B. Rogers, Sara Bulkley Rogers, Margaretta Palmer, Mary Augusta Scott, Laura Johnson Wylie, and Charlotte Fitch Roberts.
 There is a portrait of them in Sterling Memorial Library, painted by Brenda Zlamany.

 In 1966, Yale began discussions with its sister school Vassar College about merging to foster coeducation at the undergraduate level.
 Vassar, then all-female and part of the Seven Sisters—elite higher education schools that served as sister institutions to the Ivy League when nearly all Ivy League institutions still only admitted men—tentatively accepted, but then declined the invitation.
 Both schools introduced coeducation independently in 1969.
 Amy Solomon was the first woman to register as a Yale undergraduate; she was the first woman at Yale to join an undergraduate society, St. Anthony Hall.
 The undergraduate class of 1973 was the first to have women starting from freshman year; all undergraduate women were housed in Vanderbilt Hall.

 A decade into co-education, student assault and harassment by faculty became the impetus for the trailblazing lawsuit Alexander v.
 Yale.
 In the 1970s, a group of students and a faculty member sued Yale for its failure to curtail sexual harassment, especially by male faculty.
 The case was partly built from a 1977 report authored by plaintiff Ann Olivarius, "A report to the Yale Corporation from the Yale Undergraduate Women's Caucus".
 This case was the first to use Title IX to argue and establish that sexual harassment of female students can be considered illegal sex discrimination.
 The plaintiffs were Olivarius, Ronni Alexander, Margery Reifler, Pamela Price, and Lisa E. Stone.
-They were joined by Yale classics professor John "Jack" J. Winkler.
+They were joined by Yale classics professor John J. Winkler.
 The lawsuit, brought partly by Catharine MacKinnon, alleged rape, fondling, and offers of higher grades for sex by faculty, including Keith Brion, professor of flute and director of bands, political science professor Raymond Duvall, English professor Michael Cooke, and coach of the field hockey team, Richard Kentwell.
 While unsuccessful in the courts, the legal reasoning changed the landscape of sex discrimination law and resulted in the establishment of Yale's Grievance Board and Women's Center.
 In 2011 a Title IX complaint was filed against Yale by students and graduates, including editors of Yale's feminist magazine Broad Recognition, alleging the university had a hostile sexual climate.
 In response, the university formed a Title IX steering committee to address complaints of sexual misconduct.
 Afterwards, universities and colleges throughout the U.S. also established sexual harassment grievance procedures.